A Guide to the Eviction Process in Pittsburgh, Pennsylvania

-For ‘at will’ or holdover tenants, you must serve them a 15-Day Notice to Quit.
-For tenants who’ve rented for less than a year, you must serve them a 15-Day Notice to Quit.
+For ‘at will’ or holdover tenants, a landlord serves them with a 15-Day Notice to Quit.
+For tenants who’ve rented for less than a year, you, as the landlord, must serve them a 15-Day Notice to Quit.
 And for tenants who’ve rented for more than a year, you must serve them a 30-Day Notice to Quit.

 Violations of the Rental Agreement

-This eviction notice is meant for tenants who violate their lease agreement by causing excessive property damage, having an unauthorized pet, and exceeding the rental limit.
+This eviction notice is meant for tenants who violate their written lease agreement by causing excessive property damage, having an unauthorized pet, and exceeding the rental limit.
 The specific notice period to give for a violation of lease terms depends on the length of their tenancy.

-For tenants who’ve lived in the rental for less than a year, you must serve them a 15-day notice.
+For tenants who’ve lived in the rental unit for less than a year, a landlord must serve them a 15-day notice.
 The same notice period also applies to holdover tenants.
 Tenants who’ve lived in the unit for more than a year must be served a 30-day notice.

-If the tenant remains on the property after the expiry of the notice period, you may continue with the eviction process.
+If the tenant remains on the rental property after the expiry of the notice, a landlord may continue with the Pennsylvania eviction process.

 This applies to tenants who’ve committed an illegal act like engaged in the manufacture/distribution/sale of controlled substances.
-In this situation you must provide the tenant with a10- Day Notice to Quit which gives the tenant 10 days to leave the premises or else get evicted.
+In this situation landlords must provide the tenant with a 10- Day Notice to Quit which gives the tenant 10 days to leave the rental unit or else get evicted.

 Filing & Serving a Complaint

-Next, you must go to the appropriate court and file a complaint.
+Next, a Pennsylvania landlord must go to the appropriate court and file a complaint.
 Note that filing fees differ depending on the county where you’re filing in.

-Once a complaint is filed, a sheriff, constable, or a writ server will need to serve it to the tenant.
+Once an eviction complaint is filed, a sheriff, constable, or a writ server will need to serve it to the tenant.
 The service must be done in any of the following ways:

 - By providing a copy to the tenant in person

 - Mailing a copy of the complaint to the tenant

-- By posting it in a conspicuous place on the rental property.
+- By posting it in a conspicuous place on the rental unit.

 Court Hearing & Judgment